cathieeee/Group_project_Team-7/README.md

 Project Name/Intro: Using a Multiclass SVM to Classify Twitter Sentiment of COVID-19 Drug Treatments

 Brief project Description: This program uses the twitter API to request historical tweets that meet out search criteria and then runs those tweets through a series of pre-processing steps.
 After pre-processing, this program runs the post-processed tweets through multiple classification machine learning models to map the sentiment (positive, negative or neutral) of each tweet.
 This program is ready to run as is.
-However, if users want to search for tweets meeting a

-State if it is out-of-the-box user-friendly, so it’s clear to the user.
+However, if users want to search for tweets meeting a separate criteria i.e. a different time period or different languages or types of tweets they can change parameters in the "query_params_academic" object.
+This program is not compatible with other COVID-19 treatments as the machines in this program are entirely dependent on a pre-determined training set restricted to Ivermectin, Hydroxycholorquine and Remdesivir tweets.

 List its most useful/innovative/noteworthy features.
 State its goals/what problem(s) it solves.
 Note and briefly describe any key concepts (technical, philosophical, or both) important to the user’s understanding.